-1840 gives the British sovereignty (supreme power) over New Zealand. gives the British sovereignty (supreme power) over New Zealand. seven members are elected under the First Pa The first elections of the House of Representatives are held.
-Thirty-seven members are elected under the First Past the Post (FPP) system.
-New Zealand becomes a dependency of New South Wales, Australia - a British Crown Colony.
-1854 The first General Assembly meets in Auckland, the capital city at the time and home to Parliament.
-1841 New Zealand becomes a separate Crown Colony and is no longer connected with New South Wales.
-Henry Sevell becomes the country's first Premier and forms the first 'Responsible' government - a system with an executive that 1842 New Zealand is divided into two provinces (New Ulster and New Munster). needs the support of a majority of the members of the House of Representatives.
-The Governor retains responsibility for defence and 1852 New Zealand settlers want an elected or representative government, instead of being ruled by the Crown.
+1840 On 6 February 1840, Māori chiefs sign the Treaty of Waitangi which gives the British sovereignty (supreme power) over New Zealand.
+1853 New Zealand becomes a dependency of New South Wales, Australia - a British Crown Colony.
+1854 1841 New Zealand becomes a separate Crown Colony and is no longer connected with New South Wales.
+1856 1842 New Zealand is divided into two provinces (New Ulster and New Munster).
+1852 New Zealand settlers want an elected or representative government, instead of being ruled by the Crown.
 A system of representative government for New Zealand is established under the New Zealand Constitution Act (UK).
-This system follows British parliamentary tradition, known as the Westminster system, which includes regular 1858 Māori affairs.
-Waikato chief Pōtatau Te Wherowhero is named the first Māori king.
-Kīngitanga, the Māori King Movement, was a direct challenge to the Crown.
-Kīngitanga's aims were to unite tribes under a single Māori king and to unite them against selling land to Pākehā. elections, politicians representing local constituencies, a Speaker, rules of procedure and a Prime Minister wielding power through a Cabinet Colonial government asserts its responsibility over Māori affairs. (the executive).
+This system follows British parliamentary tradition, known as the Westminster system, which includes regular 1858 elections, politicians representing local constituencies, a Speaker, rules of procedure and a Prime Minister wielding power through a Cabinet (the executive).
 Political parties compete for power, attained by a simple majority in the House.
-1865 Parliament moves to Wellington, which is now the capital city.
-A national General Assembly is established, made up of a Governor (representing the Crown), Legislative Council (upper house) and House of Representatives (lower house).
-The Legislative Council is appointed by the Governor, and the House of Representatives is elected every five years by men aged 21 and over who own or 1867 Māori are given four parliamentary seats and all Māori males over the age of 21 are allowed to vote.
-1868 The first Māori elections are held.
-1870 The method of voting changes from verbal voting to secret ballot. occupy a property of certain value.
-Six (eventually ten) provinces are created, with elected superintendents and councils.
-The provinces are abolished.
-A central government is now the single legislative authority.
-Hundreds of local government bodies are created in towns and areas throughout the country.
+1864 1865 A national General Assembly is established, made up of a Governor (representing the Crown), Legislative Council (upper house) and 1867 House of Representatives (lower house).
+The Legislative Council is appointed by the Governor, and the House of Representatives 1868 is elected every five years by men aged 21 and over who own or occupy a property of certain value.
+1870 Six (eventually ten) provinces are created, with elected superintendents and councils.
+1876